Nurturing leaders for a dynamic and vibrant industry

 The capacity building leadership program provides insight into what the industry needs to not only survive, but to thrive.
 It gives them the skills to go forward and effectively advocate for their sectors and their community groups, encourage sustainability, engage with local leaders and be extraordinary spokespeople for Australian agriculture.

 The importance of that for the Australian agriculture industry is, to face the challenges of the next decade and beyond, it needs inspired, passionate and educated advocates to not only motivate their local communities and support rural and regional Australia, but to encourage future generations to get involved in agriculture to ensure its sustainability, both environmental and economical.

-We thank all those who have been involved in the program during 2018, 2019 and 2021 and look forward to continuing the support and development of rural leaders into the future.
+We thank all those who have been involved in the program since 2018 and look forward to continuing the support and development of rural leaders into the future.

 Dr Helen Haines MP, Member for Indi, Victoria (centre) provided a look at branding and advocacy in regional communities to 2019 Program Participants.

 2019 Award winners heard from an incredible leadership panel during the 2019 Leadership Program.
 The panel (led by Cath Botta, far left) included (from left): Bill Bulmer, AUSVEG; Pip Band, Meat and Livestock Australia; Mike Carrol, Australian Rural Leadership Foundation; Fiona Simson, National Farmers’ Federation; David McKeon, Grain Growers Limited; and Stephen Hodge, Department of Agriculture, Water and the Environment.